401-advanced-javascript-aimurphy/seattle-javascript-401n13/reference/graduate-roadmap/js-roadmap.md

 **And don't simply go to meetups either, speak at them!** There's no reason why you can't give a lightning talk about every personal project you complete outside of your portfolio site.
 In fact make that a goal: whenever you complete a project, build an 8-minute lightning talk about it and submit it for presentation at a meetup!

 ### Accountability
 These things are all great in theory, but if no one holds our feet to the fire then we find it much easier to make excuses and fall out of our good habits.
 Find someone to hold you accountable.
 Oftentimes this is easiest with friends or loved ones, however they aren't always available.
-Luckily for you, you've got a whole set of classmates and other Code Fellows graduates to pull from to hold you accountable.
+Luckily for you, you've got a whole set of classmates and other graduates to pull from to hold you accountable.

 Make a pact with someone (or several people) to meet every week or every few days.
 Review each other's code.
 Edit each other's blog posts.
 Contribute to each other's projects, or collaborate on the same project.
 Set goals together and celebrate together when you meet those goals.
 “Let's each send out 10 applications this week!”
 “How about you write a blog post about AWS, I write one about Google App Engine, and we reference each other's posts?”
 “You build out the scaffolding for this project and I'll add this other app, since it's something I'm working on for one of my other projects.”